-29. The desk study consisted of a review of the information regarding the development, principally involving an examination of the proposed track layout and cable route, and the identification of watercourses marked on the OS 1:50,000 scale map which would require crossings, under the CAR Regulations.
+29. an examination of the proposed track layout and cable route, and the identification of watercourses marked on the OS 1:50,000 scale map which would require crossings, under the CAR Regulations.
 Crossings of minor watercourses were also identified at OS 1:10,000 scale mapping, where possible.
 This information informed the design to minimise crossing locations of all mapped watercourses.